ryanjvig/OSRSFlippingOptimizer/README.md

 # OSRSFlippingOptimizer
 Optimizes real-time market trades in Oldschool RuneScape based on available capital and number of available trade windows.
 Optimizes based on 1 hour data for consistency, prints latest price and profit data to inform user of current profitability.
-Uses CBC mixed integer linear programming solver from PuLP library.
+Uses CBC mixed integer linear programming solver from PuLP library and OSRS Wiki API.

 Sample run:
 Input: